zng-ui/zng/TODO/_current.md

             - Need to show pressed only if a tap will happen on touch-end?
                 - Canceled by multiple causes.
                 - May need a "promise" var for the future tap, `ResonseVar<bool>`.
+            - Need a `MOUSE_HOVERED_EVENT` equivalent for touch?
+                - Can have more than one point at the same time.
+                - Not a performance requirement because touch move events only happen on contact.
+                - Good mirror to mouse API.
     - Add `is_mouse_pressed` and `is_touch_pressed`.

 ```log